 Brian Miller is Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization, and he has been selected for inclusion in the Texas Edition of Super Lawyers magazine for each year since 2014.
-Before that, he was included in the 2011, 2012, and 2013 Texas Rising Stars Editions of that publication.

 Mr. Miller served, from 2009 to 2011, as a delegate in the ABA House of Delegates, the policy-setting body of the ABA.
 From 2010 to 2011, Mr. Miller further served the House as a member of its Committee on Issues of Concern to the Profession.

 Mr. Miller created and led the implementation of the Kids Law Library at Los Encinos Elementary School.
 The Kids Law Library was selected over numerous state and local submissions to receive the American Bar Endowment Outstanding Public Service Project Award at the 2007 ABA Annual Meeting.

 In recognition of his professional and public service efforts, Mr. Miller has been inducted as a fellow of the Texas Bar Foundation and as a fellow of the American Bar Foundation.